The AutoImmune Nutrition Plan:

 Do you suffer from a chronic autoimmune disease or condition that inhibits you from living an optimal lifestyle?
 Testing for sensitivities to any known food allergens by using the following biofeedback test or more extensive blood work.

-Food sensitivities differ from food allergies in that food allergies are an IgE antibody reaction that is immediate and often life threatening reactions.
-Food sensitivities are an IgG antibody reaction that is delayed and causes more subtler imbalances in the body.
+Food sensitivities differ from food allergies in that food allergies are an IgE antibody reactions that are immediate and often life-threatening reactions.
+Food sensitivities are an IgG antibody reaction that is delayed and causes subtler imbalances in the body.
 Both of these create inflammation, with food allergies creating a highly acute inflammatory attack while food sensitivities cause the low-grade, chronic inflammation that is characteristic of autoimmune conditions.

 While food allergies are typically known early in life, it is the food sensitivities that most people never think about.
 You can do an analysis with both at home biofeedback testing and blood testing to discover any hidden food sensitivities you may have.